 A great way to run a skills test for the job and find out how a candidate will perform is to ask competency-based questions.

 Come up with a list of scenarios that the candidate would be expected to handle.
 Ask them if they’ve experienced that before, and how they dealt with it.
 Or, if they haven’t experienced it, how they would handle it.
 This type of pre-employment testing is a great way to determine how your candidate would handle specific workplace situations.

 You can also give them a challenge to complete during the interview that mimics a scenario they’re likely to face on the job, such as a writing test or a sales pitch.

 Be sure to make this job test fair and achievable.
-Also note that not all candidates will perform at their best in a high-pressure interview.
-Use your judgement and the results of your other job tests to make your hiring decision.
+Also, note that not all candidates will perform at their best in a high-pressure interview.
+Use your judgment and the results of your other job tests to make your hiring decision.

 You should now have a small group of candidates to choose from.
 This is where the fun begins!
 Now you can start to loop in your other team members to test the candidates’ abilities.

 The best way to truly test how well a candidate will perform their daily tasks is to ask them to complete a project that relates to their role.
 Think of a project that they’d be expected to lead, and ask them to complete it for you.
 Depending on the role, this could be:

 - A coding or programming project

 - A business, marketing or sales plan